beluganos/netconf/doc/setup-guide.md

                 service/
 ~~~

+Generally, in [install-guide.md](install-guide.md), the operation of `sudo make install-service` may copy this files from `~/netconf/etc/lxcinit/` to `/etc/lxcinit`.
+In daemon mode, the files under `/etc/lxcinit/` are applied.
+In CLI mode, the files under `~/netconf/etc/lxcinit` are applied.
+About the daemon/CLI mode, please refer [operation-guide.md](operation-guide.md).

-## Understand operating principle
+## Understand the principle of network-instance

 This repositories software has been developed based on the idea of [OpenConfig](http://www.openconfig.net/).
-This is because
-at least one "**network-instance**" is required by this software.
+This is because at least one "**network-instance**" is required by this software.
 For example, in general IP routers, single **network-instance** (type = `DEFAULT_INSTANCE`) exists is assumed.

 In this section, the operation principle about adding network-instance is described.
 Generally, **adding network-instance may be operated at first NETCONF request**, except in case of adding beforehand some network-instance by another methods.